dxrrell/dxrrell/README.md

 <h3 align="center">A passionate engineer from NoVA</h3>

 ## ✍🏾 about me
-i am a Mechanical Engineer with a Computer Science minor.
+i am a mechanical engineer with a computer science minor.
 My passions lie in between machine learning 🤖 and UAV technology ✈️, where I combine my engineering expertise with programming skills to create innovative solutions.

 ## 🔧 what I do: